DexerTDP/articles/Soft White Underbelly.md

-#Soft White Underbelly
+# Soft White Underbelly

-\*I\'ll be posting your video tomorrow morning\*
+_I will be posting your video tomorrow morning_

 To be honest, it was something I never thought it would happen, frankly.
-I didn\'t think I had anything to contribute.
+I didn't think I had anything to contribute.
 But then I reminded myself of the reason why I made the choice for my story to be out there when I gave an interview to CyberNews back in October 2024.
 A chance to just let out my voice out there and for my story to help at least one.